dloez/kerberus/README.md

 - Any editor with support for devcontainers.
 VSCode is highly recommended.

 ### Additional requirements if you are on Windows:
-- WSL (under windows).
+- WSL.
 This requirement is to store the code directly in WSL to avoid performance issues.
 - Docker Desktop with WSL backend configured.
 - VSCode with WSL extension installed.